 As such, it’s only now that we’re seeing the true impact of coalition policy.
 And inequality is on the march, according to the figures:

 So in sum, it was the welfare system put in place by the last Labour government that sheltered the poor from the full brunt of the recession in the initial years of this government.
 Rather than George Osborne boasting about reduced inequality, it should actually have been Gordon Brown and Tony Blair doing so.

-Now that coalition reforms are finally in place, we’re starting to see the true impact of government policy – and inequality is on the rise.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Now that coalition reforms are finally in place, we’re starting to see the true impact of government policy – and inequality is on the rise.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.